 - Genetic Engineering:

 Our AI paradigm acknowledges that genetic engineering could allow the human blueprint to be changed in many ways.
-While it is believed that this field of science will eventually start to manipulate the human genome, as a solution that dramatically increases the intelligence and ability of humanity, it cannot compete with AI and robotics.
+While it is believed that this field of science will eventually start to manipulate the human genome, as a solution that dramatically increases the intelligence and ability of some sections of humanity, it cannot compete with AI and robotics.
 However, some groups will undoubtedly select this option, as the preferred way to improve the human condition.
 In a wider context, genetic engineering of agricultural crops will start to become commonplace, in part, due to the ability of AI systems to accurately predict and model the impacts of genetic change.

 As a result of AI systems and advances in new materials and portable power sources, robotics comes of age in the 21st century.
 By the 22nd century, robotics and AI systems are causing profound changes in society by making many manual and professional job roles redundant.
 As a whole, humanity is forced to question its future role and purpose.
 As always, some people may embrace the changes, while others may violently reject the imposition that technology appears to be putting on their lives and the future of humanity.
 See AI Automation discussion for more details.

 The net result is that stage-2, as described, could be the most dangerous transition for intelligent life on Earth.
 While many technophiles may continue to enthuse about the exciting prospects new technology will bring, the reality could be that over the next 100-200 years, technology begins to simply overwhelm the majority of humanity, making many redundant and fearful of the future.